-You can find information about your current partition setup by using a partitioning tool for your current operating system .
+You can find information about your current partition setup by using a partitioning tool for your current operating system , such as HD SC Setup, HDToolBox, or SCSITool .
 Partitioning tools always provide a way to show existing partitions without making changes.